irrelevant-tech-group/Template/README.md

 # Runbook CI/CD Pipeline for <project_name>

-In this runbook will be explain everything about the pipeline
+In this runbook will be explain everything about the pipeline of the code for the project

 ## Pre-requisites
 ### Required Access